Get free access to

-In 2016, the European Parliament and the Council on the protection of natural persons with regard to the processing of personal data and on the free movement of such data have adopted Regulation (EU) 216/679, known also as GDPR.
-In a few words, the new European General Data Protection Regulation (GDPR) brings additional safety requirements and obligations for businesses that process personal data belonging to EU citizens.
-More details about what this implies and how we can help you, you may find below.
+In 2016, the European Parliament and the Council on the protection of natural persons with regards to the processing of personal data and on the free movement of such data have enacted the Regulation (EU) 216/679, also known as GDPR.
+In summary, the new European General Data Protection Regulation (GDPR) brings additional safety requirements and obligations for businesses that process personal data belonging to EU citizens.
+More details about what this implies and how we can help you, may be found below.

-GDPR affects all businesses (both EU and non-EU companies) that are offering products or services to EU customers and enters into force May 2018.
-Among the main aspects that data processors must be aware of, but not the only ones, are:
+GDPR affects all businesses (both EU and non-EU companies) that are offering products or services to EU customers and comes into force on the 25th of May 2018.
+Among some of the main aspects that data processors must be aware of, but not the only ones, are:

-Infringements of the fundamental principles may result in sanctions up to EUR 20 million, or 4% of the total annual turnover of the preceding year – whichever is higher.
+Infringement(s) of these fundamental principles may result in sanctions of up to EUR 20 million, or 4% of the total annual turnover of the preceding year – whichever is higher.

 Considering the high sanctions and the limited time that businesses have to ensure that all legal and technical aspects are covered, it is important to pick the right professional partner.
 Our international legal and corporate advisors are ready to help you identify how GDPR impacts your company and support you in the following areas: